Schizophrenia Research: Latest Findings

 The cognitive impairment associated with schizophrenia symptoms has been a source of interest for researchers.
 Current findings suggest that cognitive impairment seems to be distinct from positive and negative symptoms.
 Using a five-factor model (positive, negative, disorganized, excited, and depressed), the Positive and Negative Syndrome Scale (PANSS) is often used to assess the structure of symptoms.
 Research indicates the disorganized factor is associated with more cognitive impairment.

 A cross-sectional observational study assessed how diagnosed schizophrenia patients had their first contact with mental health services.
-The study included 150 schizophrenia patients between 12 and 60 years old.
-It found that faith healers were the most common "pathway to care," and factors such as family members' education and socioeconomic background influence the choice and perception of psychiatric care.
+The study included 150 schizophrenia patients between 12 and 60 years old and found that faith healers were the most common "pathway to care," and factors such as family members' education and socioeconomic background influence the choice and perception of psychiatric care.
 The researchers suggest that "while planning mental health services, emphasis should be made on collaboration between psychiatric and nonpsychiatric services."

 Healthcare providers